Crawl Space Encapsulation Costs in Canada

 Full encapsulation (barrier + insulation + dehumidifier + drainage): $7,000 – $15,000+

-Per square foot range: $3 – $10 CAD depending on region, material thickness (10-20 mil), and extra mold remediation.
+Per square foot range: $3 – $10 CAD depending on region, material thickness (10-20 mil), and any needed remediation.

 Detailed Cost Breakdown by Component